kliment/Printrun/README.md

 A precompiled version is available at https://github.com/kliment/Printrun/releases

-Note for OSX users: if OSX tells you `“pronterface.app” cannot be opened because the developer cannot be verified.`, you don't need to redownload it.
+Note for OSX users: if OSX tells you `"pronterface.app" cannot be opened because the developer cannot be verified.`, you don't need to redownload it.
 Instead, you need to allow OSX to run the unsigned app.
 To do this, right click the application in Finder and select `Open`.
 Then click `Open` in the popup window that appears.
 You only need to do this once.

 ## Linux